danielnoam/portfolio/content/games/school-these-shits/content.md

 <div class="project-card">

 ## Development Insights
-- Through extensive play testing, refined gameplay mechanics and time pressure to balance challenge, accessibility, and enjoyment
+- Extensive playtesting, to help refine gameplay mechanics and balance difficulty.
-- Successfully managed project scope to deliver a complete game within academic deadlines
+- Successfully managed project scope to deliver a complete game within the project's deadline.
-- Created modular systems for student behaviors and obstacles to enable quick iteration and testing
+- Created modular systems for student behaviors and obstacles to enable quick iteration and testing.
-- Designed intuitive movement and throwing mechanics that feel satisfying while remaining simple to learn
+- Designed intuitive movement and throwing mechanics that feel satisfying while remaining simple to learn.
-- Implemented an audio system with distinct sound cues and triggers to provide player feedback and enhance the game's atmosphere
+- Implemented an audio system with distinct sound cues and triggers to provide player feedback and enhance the game's atmosphere.
 </div>

 </div>